lucabrunox/logup/README.md

 - [ ] Buffering on-disk
 - [ ] Output to disk files with log rotation
 - [ ] Compression
-- [ ] Logging of outlog itself to disk
+- [ ] Logging of logup itself to disk
-- [ ] Expose Prometheus endpoint of outlog itself
+- [ ] Expose Prometheus endpoint of logup itself
 - [ ] Distributions
   - [ ] Cargo
   - [ ] Tar